proximax-storage/java-chain-xipfs-sdk/README.md

 ** Please note websocket monitoring is a pub-sub which means if a message was sent prior to listening, the message was missed already and not gonna arrive again.**

 Here are some other usages of Listener.
+For more details, visit this [link](https://nemtech.github.io/guides/transaction/debugging-transactions.html).

 ```java
 // wait for one any confirmed transaction of address